 By this stage, Young worked at Auckland student radio station bFM and the band were helped by having access to the small recording studio where they could develop their sound by recording early demos of any new tracks that they wrote (often with the assistance of Jules Barnett from Second Child/Thorazine Shuffle).
-Semi Lemon Kola had toured the country multiple times by this stage and also played a number of times at the Dog Club, a venue run by Stuart Broughton, the manager often credited with Supergroove’s initial breakthrough success.
+Semi Lemon Kola had toured the country multiple times by this stage and played a number of times at the Dog Club, a venue run by Stuart Broughton, whose management skills had elevated Supergroove to national success.
 Broughton signed on to manage Semi Lemon Kola and arranged to release them through his own label, Chronic, with distribution through BMG.

 This deal meant that the band were able to book Auckland’s Revolver Studio for their next recording and the resulting EP, Before Heaven (1994), marked a turning point for the group, driven by the huge sound of the title track.
 The opening bars had Price’s guitar playing through pulsating layers of delay, providing a atmospheric opening for a song that soon cranked into something far heavier – the bass moving menacingly through the verses before drums really kicked in, larger and more booming than ever before.